honglizhan/RESORT_cognitive_reappraisal/README.md

       title={Large Language Models are Capable of Offering Cognitive Reappraisal, if Guided}, author={Hongli Zhan and Allen Zheng and Yoon Kyung Lee and Jina Suh and Junyi Jessy Li and Desmond C. Ong}, year={2024},
-      booktitle = {Proceedings of the 1st Conference on Language Modeling}, }
+      booktitle={Proceedings of the 1st Conference on Language Modeling}, }
 ```